robo-jordo/jackal_self_exploration/README.md

 * **algo.py:**
     This file implements the actual reinforcement learning algorithms.
 This is done by creating an object of the MachineLearning class from the [ml_lib.py](src/ml_lib.py) file which allows for easy interaction with the Gazebo simulated environment.

-    This file takes arguments to determine which variant of the RL algorithm to run.
+    This file uses ros parameters to determine which variant of the RL algorithm to run.
+The ros parameter /observation type can be set to "scan", "pos" or "img" to use the scan, positional or map image state versions respectively.
-    !!!!!!!!!!!!!!!!PUT ARGS HERE!!!!!!!!!!!!

 * **move.py:**
     This file implements the Movement class used to command movements of the robot in the Gazebo simulation.